usermicrodevices/pyirrlicht/README.md

-pyirrlicht - is a ctypes Python module for the Irrlicht Engine SDK (https://irrlicht.sourceforge.io).
+see new game tool ["game builder"](https://github.com/usermicrodevices/game_builder) written in C++ and plugins in Python. pyirrlicht - is a ctypes Python module for the Irrlicht Engine SDK (https://irrlicht.sourceforge.io).
 ![image](./randomizer_screenshot.png "randomizer_screenshot")
 See 'HelloWorld.py' for an example of a Python script accessing and controlling Irrlicht.
 Vector fonts is supported.
 Partial support SVG image files.